timlich/viruscheck/README.md

 # Viruscheck
-This is a scipt to automatically upload selected files in a folder to VirusTotal and return a result
+This is a script to automatically upload selected files in a folder to VirusTotal and return a result

 ## Options
 ### API Key: